hanshanley/multilingual-matryoshka-news/clustering/README.md

 ## Notes

 - Thresholds are interpreted as cosine similarity cut-offs.
 RAC++ receives `(1 - threshold)` as epsilon.
-- Projection dimensions must not exceed the original embedding dimensionality.
-The final level automatically skips projection.
+- Dimension values must not exceed the original embedding dimensionality.
+Vectors are truncated to the requested size at every level.
 - Large datasets may require tuning `--rac-max-points` and `--rac-threads` to balance recall and execution time.